Looking for the BEST theme parks in Europe?

 Of course, my personal favourites are amongst the 25 above!

-Europa Park in Germany is the biggest amusement park in Europe!
+Europa Park in is the biggest amusement park in Europe!
 The whole park covers 950,000 metres squared and attracts about 5.75 million individual visitors per year.
 There are 61 total rides in the park, including 13 roller coasters and 12 water rides, amongst many others.

 Yes, there are several Legoland parks in Europe, starting with the original in Denmark.
 In addition, there are Legoland parks in Germany, and the United Kingdom, and a mini-park and waterpark in Italy (one of the best waterparks in Europe).
 Each park contains several worlds and many of the same rides, but each has its own individuality too.